-American depositary receipts (CMEDY) of China Medical traded on the U.S. over-the-counter market dropped 8.6 percent to $4.65 in New York yesterday, after tumbling 14 percent on June 15.
+American depositary receipts (CMEDY:US) of China Medical traded on the U.S. over-the-counter market dropped 8.6 percent to $4.65 in New York yesterday, after tumbling 14 percent on June 15.

 Debt holders of China Medical directed Wilmington Trust to file a so-called winding-up petition with the Grand Court of the Cayman Islands on June 15, Jayme Goldstein, a lawyer at Stroock & Stroock & Lavan said by phone yesterday, adding his firm represents individual bond holders in the case.
 He declined to name his clients or give further details, citing the firm’s policy.